rutu4401/Depression_detection/README.md

-:

-🧠 Real-Time Depression Motion Detection System using Deep Learning & ML This is a Flask-based real-time Depression Detection System that uses a trained CNN model for facial emotion recognition and an XGBoost model for mental health prediction based on questionnaire responses.
+***🧠 Real-Time Depression Motion Detection System using Deep Learning & ML This is a Flask-based real-time Depression Detection System that uses a trained CNN model for facial emotion recognition and an XGBoost model for mental health prediction based on questionnaire responses.***

-🚨 Features
+***🚨 Features***
 🎥 Real-time facial expression detection using webcam

 🧠 Depression prediction based on XGBoost ML model